alexjsteffen/ttsrs/README.md

 **Overview**
 --------

-The ttsrs project provides a command-line tool for generating spoken audio from text files using OpenAI's text-to-speech (TTS) API.
-It is based on a similar Python script.
+The **ttsrs** project provides a command-line tool for generating spoken audio from text files using OpenAI's text-to-speech (TTS) API.
+It is designed to facilitate the conversion of written text into high-quality spoken audio, making it accessible for various applications such as audiobooks, accessibility tools, and automated announcements.
+This project is based on a similar Python script but offers enhanced functionality and ease of use through a streamlined command-line interface.

+For more details, visit the [original Python project on GitHub](https://github.com/tom-huntington/unofficial-openai-tts-cli).

 **Usage**
 -----

 ### Command-Line Arguments

-- `input_file`: The path to the input text file.
 - `--model` (optional): The TTS model to use.
 Default is `tts-1-hd`.
 - `--voice` (optional): The voice to use for TTS.
 Default is `fable`.
 - `--apikey` (optional): Use an OpenAI api key inline.
+- `input_file`: The path to the input text file. **It must inserted after the flags**

 ### Features